Microorganism: 19th century

 The discovery of microorganisms such as Euglena that did not fit into either the animal or plant kingdoms, since they were photosynthetic like plants, but motile like animals, led to the naming of a third kingdom in the 1860s.
 In 1860 John Hogg called this the Protoctista, and in 1866 Ernst Haeckel named it the Protista.

 The work of Pasteur and Koch did not accurately reflect the true diversity of the microbial world because of their exclusive focus on microorganisms having direct medical relevance.
-It was not until the work of Martinus Beijerinck and Sergei Winogradsky late in the nineteenth century that the true breadth of microbiology was revealed.
+It was not until the work of Martinus Beijerinck and Sergei Winogradsky in the late 19th century that the true breadth of microbiology was revealed.
 Beijerinck made two major contributions to microbiology: the discovery of viruses and the development of enrichment culture techniques.
 While his work on the tobacco mosaic virus established the basic principles of virology, it was his development of enrichment culturing that had the most immediate impact on microbiology by allowing for the cultivation of a wide range of microbes with wildly different physiologies.
 Winogradsky was the first to develop the concept of chemolithotrophy and to thereby reveal the essential role played by microorganisms in geochemical processes.
 He was responsible for the first isolation and description of both nitrifying and nitrogen-fixing bacteria.
-French-Canadian microbiologist Felix d'Herelle co-discovered bacteriophages and was one of the earliest applied microbiologists.
+French-Canadian microbiologist Félix d'Hérelle co-discovered bacteriophages and was one of the earliest applied microbiologists.